Courage in the Crucible

 Eric stared, frozen, as the battle raged around him.
 He’s gone.
 Just like that.

-Jensen’s soul had left, but his peace lingered, a quiet flame in the storm.
+Jensen’s soul had left, but his peace lingered, a strange, quiet flame in the storm.

 I don’t choose when I die.
 But Jensen… he wasn’t afraid.